Instant push-notification—you don’t wanna miss a thing

-Master your spending with Statistics
+Master your spending with Insights

 Ready for a simple and quick view of your finances?
-Meet N26 Statistics, the intelligent feature in your N26 app that automatically categorizes your payments in real time.
+Meet N26 Insights, the intelligent feature in your N26 app that automatically categorizes your payments in real time.
 Instantly see if you’re spending more than usual on ‘Shopping,’ ‘Bars & Restaurants,’ ‘Groceries,’ and more—all it takes is a quick glance to stay on track with your monthly budget.
 Plus, with a clear overview of your upcoming regular payments, it’s never been easier to plan ahead and stay on top of your finances.

 Spaces—the starting point to budget all your plans

 N26 Spaces lets you create sub-accounts that allow you to easily budget and save money.
 These sit alongside your main N26 account, letting you transfer money between them instantly, budget wisely and put funds aside by separating your savings from expenses.
-Standard accounts can have up to two spaces, while premium accounts can have as many as 10.

 Budgeting your ideas: one space to rule them all